1Axen/blink/docs/Using.md

 type Example = Instance
 type Example = Instance (ClassName) -- You can also specify instance class
 ```
-**WARNING**
+> [!WARNING]
-If a non optional instance results in nil on the recieving side it will result in an error, this may be caused by various things like streaming, players leaving etc.
+> If a non optional instance results in nil on the recieving side it will result in an error, this may be caused by various things like streaming, players leaving etc.
-In order to get around this you must mark instances as **optional**.
+> In order to get around this you must mark instances as **optional**.
 ## Tuples
 Tuples can be defined using the square brackets `[]`.
 **Tuples can only be defined within the data field of an event/function.**